 The event was organized to support the victims of Grenfell Tower.
 The Rugby Portobello Trust has been pivotal in supporting people affected by the Grenfell Tower fire.
 Duchess met the families in private.
 Afterwards, they posted a thank you message outside the door.

-At party Duchess was in complete mother mode and was really excited and happy to meet young kids and toddlers.
+At the party, Catherine was in complete mother mode and was really excited and happy to meet young kids and toddlers.

-Then Duchess Kate met the young people taking part in a Rugby Portobello music workshop.
+Then Duchess met the young people taking part in a Rugby Portobello music workshop.

-Kate was in festive mood as she helped set up for a Christmas party which will took place at Trust’s community centre later in the day.
+Catherine was in the festive mood as she helped set up for a Christmas party which will take place at Trust’s community centre later in the day.

 — Kensington Palace (@KensingtonRoyal) December 12, 2017